codeship/screencast-storyboards/storyboards/rails-github-heroku.md

 ![Show Heroku API key][screenshot-show-api-key]

-I copy it and insert it into my deployment configuration at the Codeship.
+I copy it and insert it into my deployment configuration at Codeship.